 The panel is comprised of the following members:

 The Advisory Panel has worked to involve provincial and territorial partners and education sector stakeholders in an inclusive process that will collaboratively develop recommendations for Canada’s renewed International Education Strategy.

 The first phase, Consultation, invited parties to identify the products or services they are interested in, the work that they are currently doing to promote international education, the priority markets, and the support that they need to be successful.
 This phase was carried out in October-November 2011 and over 140 online submissions were received.

 The second phase, Engagement, consisted of a series of roundtables that were held across the country.
 The Advisory Panel met with over 130 representatives from education associations, institutions, and private sector organizations during roundtables in Ottawa, Halifax, Montreal, Toronto, Edmonton and Vancouver.
 These roundtables took place in early December 2011.
 This phase also included consultations with all provinces and the Council of Ministers of Education, Canada (CMEC).

 The third phase was Collaboration, through a Collaboratory which was held January 17-18, 2012, in Toronto.
 At the Collaboratory, the Advisory Panel invited partners and stakeholders to discuss new ideas based on the previous consultations and roundtables, approaches and shared commitments that will lead to an overarching theme for the strategy, priority markets, allocation of resources from all parties, and the means to achieve the strategy.
 The Collaboratory helped to identify a set of recommended priorities which will guide the Advisory Panel to inform a strong and focused International Education Strategy.

-Questions and comments can be directed to Edu-Canada at firstname.lastname@example.org.
+Questions and comments can be directed to the International Education Division at firstname.lastname@example.org.